Bike Tracker (GPS or Bluetooth): will it get your stolen bike back?

 And you get other extra features with the Boomerang, like analytics (distance, elevation, calories burnt etc) for each ride.
 You can also set up a “geo-fenced” boundary, so that you get an alert if your bike leaves a specific area.

-These extra features are possible because unlike the Sherlock, the Boomerang GPS is always tracking (even when you're riding it).
+These extra features are possible because unlike the Sherlock, the Boomerang GPS tracker is always tracking (even when you're riding it).
 Which is all well and good, but this obviously affects battery life.

 Boomerang’s battery will give you 8 hours of riding.
 After which it will require a 4-6 hour charge.
 And you’ll need to get the bike close (6ft) to a power point as you can’t remove the battery from the device.